nsidc/ms2gt/doc/index.md

 4.  _gpdfile_ - the name of a Grid Parameters Definition (gpd) file that defines the desired output grid.
 See [Points, Pixels, Grids, and Cells](http://cires.colorado.edu/~knowlesk/ppgc.html) and the [Tutorials](tutorials.html) for more details.
 5.  _chanlist_ - string specifying channel numbers to be gridded.
 The default string is 1, i.e. grid channel 1 only.
 The channel numbers are:

   *   1: Snow Cover - create a "snow" output file containing 8-bit unsigned coded values.
 See [MODIS/Terra Snow Cover L2 and L3 Daily and 8-Day 500 m](/data/docs/daac/mod10_modis_snow.gd.html) for a table of coded values.
   *   2: Snow Cover PixelQA - create a "snqa" output file containing 8-bit unsigned coded values.
 See [MODIS Snow Cover Bit Processing](/data/docs/daac/mod10_modis_snow/snowcover_qa.html) for a description of coded values.

-_chanlist_

-_chanlist_
+The _chanlist_ string should not contain any embedded blanks.
+Thus to specify that all channels should be gridded, _chanlist_ should be 12.

-9.  _latlonlistfile_ - text file containing a list of [MOD02HKM](http://daac.gsfc.nasa.gov/MODIS/Terra/rad_geo/MOD02HKM.shtml), [MOD02QKM](http://daac.gsfc.nasa.gov/MODIS/Terra/rad_geo/MOD02QKM.shtml), or [MOD03](http://daac.gsfc.nasa.gov/MODIS/Terra/rad_geo/MOD03.shtml) files whose latitude and longitude data should be used in place of the latitude and longitude data in the corresponding [MOD10_L2](/data/mod10_l2.html) files in listfile.
+6.  _latlonlistfile_ - text file containing a list of [MOD02HKM](http://daac.gsfc.nasa.gov/MODIS/Terra/rad_geo/MOD02HKM.shtml), [MOD02QKM](http://daac.gsfc.nasa.gov/MODIS/Terra/rad_geo/MOD02QKM.shtml), or [MOD03](http://daac.gsfc.nasa.gov/MODIS/Terra/rad_geo/MOD03.shtml) files whose latitude and longitude data should be used in place of the latitude and longitude data in the corresponding [MOD10_L2](/data/mod10_l2.html) files in listfile.
 The default is "none" indicating that the latitude and longitude data in each [MOD10_L2](/data/mod10_l2.html) file should be used without substitution.
-10.  _keep_ - a single character code indicating whether intermediate files should or should not be deleted.
+7.  _keep_ - a single character code indicating whether intermediate files should or should not be deleted.
 The codes are as follows:

   *   0: delete intermediate chan, lat, lon, col, and row files (default).
   *   1: do not delete intermediate chan, lat, lon, col, and row files.

-12.  _rind_ - number of pixels to add around intermediate grid to eliminate holes in final grid.
+8.  _rind_ - number of pixels to add around intermediate grid to eliminate holes in final grid.
 Default is 50 which should be adequate in most cases.
 If you see pixels being set to the fill value along the seam joining adjacent scenes, then you might try increasing the value of _rind_.

 ### <a name="mod29"></a>mod29.pl